norberteder/changelogger/README.md

 ## Contribute

-If you like to contribute to this probject feel free to add an issue, send a pull request (feature as well as a refactoring) or just send me your opinion.
-Please send me a short note if you use this tool ([@norberteder](http://www.twitter.com/norberteder "@norberteder")).
+If you like to contribute to this project feel free to add an issue, send a pull request (feature as well as a refactoring) or just send me your opinion.

 ## License